 The LG S75Q is a simple soundbar with a similar design to the LG SP8YA.
 It's mostly plastic, and there are two metal grilles on top of the bar where the up-firing drivers are located.
 While the SP8YA has rounded corners, the S75Q's corners are square.

 The LG S75Q has a decent stereo frequency response out-of-the-box.
 It has a fairly balanced mid-range that reproduces clear vocals and lead instruments.
-The treble range is slightly recessed, though, so instruments are pushed towards the back of the mix with certain tracks.
-It doesn't reproduce a lot of low-bass, either, so you don't feel the thump in bass-heavy music.
+The treble range is slightly recessed, so instruments are pushed towards the back of the mix with certain tracks.
+It doesn't reproduce a lot of low-bass, either, especially compared to other 3.1.2 Atmos models like the Samsung HW-Q600C/Q60CC, so you don't feel as much thump in bass-heavy music.

-With its bass set to '-2' and its treble set to '4', the LG S75Q has a good stereo frequency response.
+With its bass set to '0' and its treble set to '5', the LG S75Q has a satisfactory stereo frequency response.
 It has a more neutral, balanced sound profile with balanced mid and treble ranges, so voices and lead instruments are clear and detailed.
 That said, bass adjustment features can't make up for the lack of low-bass, so you still don't feel the rumble in bass-heavy genres like EDM.

 The LG S75Q has a decent stereo soundstage.
 The soundstage is perceived to be a touch wider than the bar, but it doesn't have any tricks to make it seem wider than that.
 The focus is decent, and sound effects seem to come from a more general area as opposed to an accurate, pinpoint location.

-The LG S75Q has a decent stereo dynamics performance.
-The bar gets loud, so it can fill up larger, open living rooms with sound.
-There's some compression when you push the bar to max volume, which affects the clarity of audio reproduction.
+The LG S75Q has a great stereo dynamics performance.
+The bar gets loud, filling up larger, open living rooms with sound.
+Updating the bar to firmware version B230411A improved its performance quite a bit, especially regarding compression.
+There's a bit when the bar is pushed to max volume, but it's not very noticeable.

 The LG S75Q has a good center channel performance.
 With its discrete center channel, dialogue reproduces with clarity and accuracy, and voices are localized to pinpoint locations within the soundstage.
 Its frequency response on this channel is quite balanced in the mids, so voices are clear, but the dip in the mid-treble means they lack some detail.

 The LG S75Q has a poor surrounds performance.
 It's a 3.1.2 setup, so it has to downmix surround sound into stereo to play it.
-As a result, it doesn't seem like the action is taking place all around you - it just seems like your movie is playing from a speaker placed in front of you.
+As a result, it doesn't seem like the action is taking place all around you—it just seems like your movie is playing from a speaker in front of you.
+The LG S75QR has satellite speakers, offering better performance with surround sound.

 The LG S75Q has a satisfactory selection of sound enhancement features.
 You can customize its sound using features like its bass and treble adjustments or its EQ presets: 'Standard', 'Bass Blast', 'AI Sound Pro', 'Cinema', 'Sports', 'Game', 'Clear Voice', and 'Music'.
 The 'Cinema' preset doubles as a virtual surround mode that creates a more three-dimensional sound, and the 'Clear Voice' preset enhances dialogue.
 If you choose to add on rear satellites, you can adjust the rear levels.
 Most of these features are accessible in the LG Sound Bar app.
 Unlike the Samsung HW-Q60B, there's no graphic EQ available, though, and you won't find a room correction mode unless you upgrade to the LG S80QY.